Advanced Child and Adolescent Psychiatry

 Mode of instruction

-The course consists of 8 workgroup sessions each lasting 2-hours and incorporating a critical discussion with an expert in the field.
+8 2-hour work group sessions, each incorporating a critical discussion with an expert in the field.

-The final grade is based on a digital presentation (20% of final mark) and two written papers (each 40% of final mark).
+The final grade is based on an oral group presentation (20% of final mark) and two written papers (each 40% of final mark).
 One paper is on one of the assigned discussion topics and the second is on an assigned case study.

 Active participation in the workgroups (is required but not officially assessed).